-Can I go vegetarian for Lent instead?
+Can I go vegetarian instead?

 Yes, of course!
 Every step away from animal products is beneficial.
 But why not use the opportunity to try some plant milks, yoghurts and butters, too?
 Each small change creates a positive effect.
 Download the Vegan Starter Kit for lots of meal ideas, and for information about where to buy all the very best plant-based products.

 What will I eat if I go vegan?